ory/sdk/clients/kratos/java/docs/PublicApi.md

 # **completeSelfServiceBrowserVerificationFlow**
 > completeSelfServiceBrowserVerificationFlow(request, via)

-Complete the browser-based profile management flows
+Complete the browser-based verification flows

-This endpoint completes a browser-based profile management flow.
+This endpoint completes a browser-based verification flow.
 This is usually achieved by POSTing data to this endpoint.
-If the provided profile data is valid against the Identity&#39;s Traits JSON Schema, the data will be updated and the browser redirected to &#x60;url.profile_ui&#x60; for further steps.  &gt; This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...) and HTML Forms.
+If the provided data is valid against the Identity&#39;s Traits JSON Schema, the data will be updated and the browser redirected to &#x60;url.settings_ui&#x60; for further steps.  &gt; This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...) and HTML Forms.
 More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Example
 ```java